Charles Henry McKiernan

-Charles Henry McKiernan (1825–1892), known popularly as "Mountain Charley," was one of the first European settlers in the Santa Cruz Mountains region of California.
+Charles Henry McKiernan (c.
+1825–1892), known popularly as "Mountain Charley," was one of the first Euro-American settlers in the Santa Cruz Mountains region of California.
 McKiernan was a hunter, rancher, teamster, road-builder and stage-line operator.
 His personal motto was allegedly: "Right wrongs nobody."
-Part of McKiernan's local fame was due to his disfigurement by a grizzly bear.
+Part of McKiernan's local fame was due to his disfigurement by a grizzly bear on a hunting expedition in May 1854.
+McKiernan barely survived and had a destroyed portion of his skull replaced by a local doctor with a plate of silver.
 As a consequence, "it was said of McKiernan that no grizzly would argue with him over the right-of-way on a trail, a typical tall tale that in no way detracted from McKiernan's sterling reputation."

+Legacy

+Multiple landmarks in the Santa Cruz and Santa Clara area bear McKiernan's name.
+Mountain Charley's Restaurant and Saloon operated in downtown Los Gatos for more than fifty years.
+Mountain Charlie Road, which runs from Scotts Valley to State Route 35, roughly follows the original route of McKiernan's stage road.
+A series of plaques along the road mark key locations in McKiernan's life, including the site of his original cabin and the general area of the grizzly bear attack.